Of Spain’s three holiday coasts the Costa Brava (‘rugged coast’) is the most refined and picturesque.

 First of it should be noted that without a car you’ll have limited options.

-If you’re looking to see a big chunk of the main sights it’s recommended to go for either an organized half day or full day tour.
+If you’re looking at it as a day trip from Barcelona yet still want to see a big chunk of the main sights, it’s recommended to go for either an organized half day or full day tour.

 There’s no effort required!
 Just strap in and enjoy the crystal clear waters, beaches, marine reserves, coves, and medieval towns.